-The typical Bristol Bay salmon run, start mid June and finish around July 20th.
+The typical Bristol Bay salmon run, start mid-June and finish around mid to late July.
 We transfer and coordinate many workers wishing to work a longer season to other seafood facilities.

 Legal Adult: you must be at least 18 years of age.

 Legal Worker: you must be a lawful U.S. citizen or provide valid work authorization.